 A full fitness center, equipped with a sauna and yoga classes, is available if you feel the desire to workout while staying in Taipei.
 The location is just a 5-minute drive from the airport and a mere 10-minute drive from the shopping district!

 The gorgeous city has something for everyone.
-A bustling nightlife, juxtaposed with a rich cultural history and plenty of great shopping spots, leaves you unsure of where to begin!
+A bustling nightlife, juxtaposed with a rich cultural history and plenty of great shopping spots.
+In fact there is so much going on and so many places to visit in Taipei that you may be unsure where to begin!
 Don’t worry, because we’ve got you covered!

-- Why it’s awesome: The architecture of these buildings are untouched by the rapid development of the surrounding city.
+- Why it’s awesome: The traditonal architecture of these buildings remains untouched by the rapid development of the surrounding city.

 - Cost: Free